 After going through 'The World of One Piece' - a room where scenes from the series are projected on a 360 omnidirectional screen (highly, highly impressive) we went on to see the Live Show.
 The story changed seasonally (which I think it made it even more exciting) - the one I got to see was called 'Phantom' and it lasted for about 20 minutes.
 It was absolutely wonderful and although I didn't understand every single word they said since I'm still slowly learning Japanese, after watching hundreds of episodes (yes, hundreds) I knew what was going on on stage.

 It was time for a little break so we had to choose from Sanji's Oresama Restaurant, Cafe Mugiwara or Franky's Cola Bar.
-We went to the latter for a quick snack and drink in need of a burst of energy so we can explore some more and went to Cafe Mugiwara after we were done shopping.
+We went to the latter for a quick snack and drink in need of a burst of energy so we could explore some more and went to Cafe Mugiwara after we were done shopping.
 Sanji's Restaurant didn't make it on our list and I was hoping to go back next time, but oh well, what can I do?...

 You could get souvenirs from the Mugiwara and the Tongari Store and rest assured that we did but only after playing some of the interactive games such as: Zoro's Soul Of Edge, Nami's Casino House, Robin's Finding Ponegliff or Brook's Horror House.
 I think they were all fun to play no matter your age and I'll admit that at the time I would have liked to see more games with a higher level of difficulty.
 Right now I just wish it would still be open for when I can get back there.